mdefenders/mevac-public/README.md

 docker run --rm -ti -v <path to fb backup posts folder>/posts:/app/posts -v <path to local db folder>:/app/db mdefenders/mevac:latest command
 ```

+**_Important:_** default backup sub-folders under the /app workdir are ./posts for the Facebook backup and ./mstposts
+for the Mastodon backup.
+You can change sub-folders name by setting FB_POSTS_DIR and MST_POSTS_DIR if needed.
+Root folder (/app) isn't
+configurable so far.

 ## Examples

 ### Load posts to the internal database